boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 # Design and Layout

-* Bootstrap, Foundation or any CSS Frameworks
+* Bootstrap, Foundation or any CSS Frameworks.

+* Should also have have a responsive layouts.

 # Database Design